 Brian Haggerty is co-founder and Board Chair of the Australian Society of Australia.
 He is also an independent Director on the AGIT Board.

 Previously, VP of Innovation at Woodside, Brian is also an Adjunct Professor with the University of Western Australia.
 He is also involved in the International Gas Union’s LNG Program Committee.
 Brian also sits on the Steering Committee for WATCH 2 the Western Australia Technology Cluster for Hydrogen.

 He holds an MBA and a Masters of Engineering Science.

-Ross is the Managing Director at SIT Gas Controls, managing the team and working on all technical applications for clients, along with the maintenance and certification of products.
+Ross represents GAMAA on the AGIT Board.
+He is the Managing Director at SIT Gas Controls, managing the team and working on all technical applications for clients, along with the maintenance and certification of products.
 Ross holds a Diploma of Mechanical Engineering (Swinburne College of Technical and Further Education).
 He has a first-class honours and masters degree in engineering from UWA and a MBA from Deakin.
 He is graduate of Australian Institute of Company Directors, Fellow of the Institution of Engineers Australia, an Adjunct Professor at UWA,

 Ross has spent most of his working life in technical roles within the engineering field, with extensive experience in automation technology and gas products.
 He is Co-Founder/Director of the Hydrogen Society of Australia and active participant on the LNG 2022 (St. Petersburg) Program Committee.